India’s Zomato raises $100M from Tiger Global, says it is planning to file for IPO next year – TechCrunch

-Indian food delivery startup Zomato has raised $100 million from Tiger Global and is preparing for the next phase of its journey: An IPO.
+Indian food delivery startup Zomato has raised $100 million from Tiger Global and is preparing for the next phase of its journey: an IPO.

 Tiger Global financed the capital through its investment vehicle Internet Fund VI, according to a regulatory filing.
 Info Edge, a major investor in Zomato, confirmed the development Thursday evening, adding that the new round valued Zomato at $3.3 billion post-money.

-In an email to employees earlier today, Zomato co-founder and chief executive Deepinder Goyal said the startup had about $250 million cash in the bank and several more “big names” investors would be joining the current round to increase its cash reserve to about $600 million “very soon.”
+In an email to employees earlier today, Zomato co-founder and chief executive Deepinder Goyal said the startup had about $250 million cash in the bank and several more “big name” investors would be joining the current round to increase its cash reserve to about $600 million “very soon.”

 “Important note — we have no immediate plans on how to spend this money.
 We are treating this cash as a ‘war-chest’ for future M&A, and fighting off any mischief or price wars from our competition in various areas of our business,” he added in the letter, reviewed by TechCrunch.